- The Book of Revelation and the events contained within it were fulfilled in the 3.5 years described in the synoptic gospels, Matthew, Mark and Luke.

 ~John 12:29-33

-The following lead me away from AD70 and pointed me to AD30.
+The following led me away from AD70 and pointed me to AD30.

-The gospel writers go on to record for us that graves were opened up and a resurrection of the saints occurred following Jesus’ resurrection.
-That they went into the Jerusalem and appeared to many.
+The gospel writers go on to record for us that graves were opened up and a resurrection of the saints occurred following Jesus’ resurrection, and that they went into Jerusalem and appeared to many.

-Having read the Bible 5-6 times, and specifically Revelation probably 10 times more, I realized that the above 5 verses found in John 12:29-33 were the most concise summary of the whole of the Book of Revelation.
-That coupled with the John-Revelation Project originally postulated by Dr. Warren Gage in which he demonstrates that both books are speaking of the same narrative, I can conclude none other than AD30 as the time frame for the fulfillment of Revelation and the Gospel of John is its time statement.
+Having read the Bible five or six times, and specifically Revelation probably ten times more, I realized that the above five verses found in John 12:29-33 were the most concise summary of the whole of the Book of Revelation.
+That coupled with the John-Revelation Project originally published by Dr. Warren Gage in which he demonstrates that both books speak of the same narrative, I can conclude none other than AD30 as the time frame for the fulfillment of Revelation and the Gospel of John is its time statement.